 Group Sales & Marketing Director

-Sarah has considerable experience in the residential property industry, in both estate agency and land and new homes, specifically focussing upon the retirement housing market.
+Sarah has considerable experience in the residential property industry, in both estate agency, as well land and new homes, specifically focusing upon retirement housing sales.
 She is responsible for overseeing the group’s marketing with direct responsibility for all property sales.
 This encompasses the dedicated in-house agency service, acting for residents and their families at the time their property is sold.
-Sarah is married with two children and lives in Northamptonshire.

 Retirement Villages Group Ltd. Registered Office: 1st Floor, Brunswick House, Regent Park, 297-299